 Research can either be published in an OA journal - requiring payment of an article processing charge (APC) by the author, or published in a conventional journal with payment of APC to have the article made available without subscription.
 Payment of a publisher’s Gold Open Access APC charges enables a paper to be freely available to all readers on the publisher’s website without being restricted to subscribers behind a paywall.
-Research Councils UK have provided Aberystwyth University with block grant funding to support Gold Open Access for research derived from its funded projects.
+UK Research & Innovation (UKRI) have provided Aberystwyth University with block grant funding to support Gold Open Access for research derived from its funded projects.
 This includes funded student projects.

-At its meeting in October 2016, the AU Research Committee agreed to a change in our policy for the allocation of RCUK funds to pay Gold Open Access Article Processing Charges (APCs) for AU-authored papers.
-From November 2016, our policy for the allocation of Research Councils UK APC funds for payment of Gold Open Access charges will move to a first come, first served basis.
-This should enable broader usage of our APC funds for staff with RCUK funding across the university and improve the flow of our Gold Open Access spending.
+At its meeting in October 2016, the AU Research Committee agreed to a change in our policy for the allocation of UKRI funds to pay Gold Open Access Article Processing Charges (APCs) for AU-authored papers.
+From November 2016, our policy for the allocation of our UK Research & Innovation APC funds for payment of Gold Open Access charges will move to a first come, first served basis.
+This should enable broader usage of our APC funds for staff with UKRI funding across the university and improve the flow of our Gold Open Access spending.

-The full RCUK’s Open Access rules can be viewed at: http://www.rcuk.ac.uk/research/openaccess/.
-Please note that RCUK Open Access funding is available for publications from any RCUK funded project, including RCUK funded studentships.
+The full UKRI Open Access rules can be viewed at: http://www.ukri.org/funding/information-for-award-holders/open-access-open-access-policy/.
+Please note that UKRI Open Access funding is available for publications from any UKRI funded project, including RCUK/UKRI funded studentships.

 AU Gold Open Access Funding Application Form

-The revised form to apply for our RCUK Gold Open Access APC funds can be accessed at: APC Application Form
+The form to apply for our UKRI Gold Open Access APC funds can be accessed at: APC Application Form

-Applications for Research Councils UK Article Processing Charge (APC) funding will only be supported where:
+Applications for UK Research & Innovation (UKRI) Article Processing Charge (APC) funding will only be supported where:

-• The output derives from Research Councils UK funded research.
+• The output derives from RCUK/UKRI funded research.

 • The application is for the payment of Article Processing Charges (APCs) and other publication costs associated with a compliant gold/hybrid Open Access publishing route.